Successive Point-of-Interest Recommendation with Local Differential Privacy: Preliminaries

-Generally, since users rate only a small set of items, we have a very limited number of observed ratings.
-Accordingly, the user-item matrix $P$ is very sparse, which means most of the elements in $P$ are unknown.
-Many of the recent studies, therefore, do optimization with only the observed ratings, while avoiding the overfitting by introducing the regularization term.
-Specifically, matrix factorization tries to minimize the following objective function.
+Generally, as users rate only a small set of items, we have a considerably limited number of observed feedback.
+Thus, the user-item matrix $P$ is significantly sparse, which implies that most of the elements in $P$ are unknown.
+Therefore, many of the recent studies performed optimization with only the observed scores while avoiding overfitting by introducing a regularization term.
+Specifically, MF attempts to minimize the following objective function.

 Here, the user profile vector $\mathbf{u_{i}}$ and item profile vector $\mathbf{v_{j}}$ are represented by a $d$-dimensional vector.
-Furthermore, $\lambda$ is a regularizer which is used for avoiding the overfitting problem.
-In summary, by minimizing the mean square error over the known ratings, we can predict the unobserved ratings.
+Furthermore, $\lambda$ is a regularizer used for avoiding the overfitting problem.
+In summary, by minimizing the mean square error over the known preference scores, we can predict the unobserved user-item relationships.

-There are mainly two optimization algorithms to solve the objective function: (1) stochastic gradient descent (SGD) and (2) alternative least square (ALS).
-SGD first computes a gradient of error, which indicates the direction of the greatest rate of increase of the function.
-Then, the gradient is multiplied with a learning rate $\gamma$, which determines how much we are updating the profile vector with respect to the gradient.
-After that, SGD takes steps in the opposite direction of the gradient to minimize the objective function.
-Here, we describe an update rule of user profile vector below (item profile vector can be updated similarly).
+There are primarily two optimization techniques to minimize the objective function: (1) SGD and (2) alternating least square (ALS).
+SGD first predicts $r_{ij}$ and computes associated prediction error for each observed case.
+Then, SGD derives the gradient from the corresponding latent factors $\mathbf{u_{i}}$ and $\mathbf{v_{i}}$, which indicates the direction of the greatest rate of increase of the objective function.
+The gradient is multiplied with a learning rate $\gamma$, which determines the change in the profile vector with respect to the gradient.
+Subsequently, SGD performs steps in the inverse direction of the gradient to minimize the objective function.
+We describe the update rule of the user profile vector below (the item profile vector can be updated similarly).

-Subsequently, we briefly introduce ALS.
-Since the minimizing Equation \ref{eq1} is a nov-convex problem, it is difficult optimize $\mathbf{u_{i}}$ and $\mathbf{v_{j}}$ jointly.
-For this reason, one way to solve this problem is to solve Equation \ref{eq1} in an alternating manner.
-Specifically, we first hold the item profile vector and take the derivative of Equation \ref{eq1} with respect to the user profile vector.
-Then, we set the derivative equal to zero and solve for the user profile vector.
-We list a ALS update rule of user profile vector below.
+Next, we briefly introduce ALS.
+It is difficult to optimize $\mathbf{u_{i}}$ and $\mathbf{v_{j}}$ jointly, as minimizing Equation \ref{eq1} is a non-convex problem.
+One way to solve this problem is to minimize the equation by fixing $\mathbf{u_{i}}$ and $\mathbf{v_{i}}$ in an alternative manner.
+For example, consider the item profile vector as a constant and calculate the derivative of Equation \ref{eq1} with respect to $\mathbf{u_{i}}$.
+Then, set the derivative to zero and solve the quadratic equation to obtain the update rule of $\mathbf{u_{i}}$ as follows.

-After updating the user profile vector following Equation \ref{eq4}, we take the derivative of Equation \ref{eq1} with respect to item profile vector and alternate this process until convergence.